Than-Duc-Huy/than-duc-huy.github.io/_tabs/about.md

 order: 1
 ---

-I am interested in the development of Robotics, Machine Learning technologies and their social implications in our society.
+I am interested in the development of Robotics, Machine Learning and their social implications in our society.

 # Contact